Yasar05/Yasar05/README.md

-👋 Hi there, I’m Yashar Arafath
+👋 Hi there, I’m Yashar Arafath.

 Data Science practitioner, extremely passionate about data science with Supply Chain Domain Knowledge.
 Data Science and visualisation is more than a job to me, its a fun where I can get rid of my Boredom.